Density of group languages in shift spaces

 Using a similar argument together with the invariance of $\pi$, we find

 The fact that $\pi$ is $r$-step Markov now follows directly from the fact that $\mu$ is. \end{proof}

-\begin{proof}[Proof of \cref{t:ergodic-markov}] In light of \cref{l:markov}, the image measure $\Psi_*(\nu\times\mu)$ is an $r$-step Markov measure fully supported on a shift of finite type, which is topologically transitive by \cref{t:transitive}.
-Therefore, $\Psi_*(\nu\times\mu)$ must be ergodic, and since $\Psi$ is a topological conjugacy we deduce that the measure $\nu\times\mu$ is ergodic as well. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{t:second-main}] In light of Lemma~\ref{l:markov}, the measure $(\nu\times\mu)\circ\Psi^{-1}$ is an $r$-step Markov measure fully supported on a shift of finite type, which is topologically transitive by Theorem~\ref{t:transitive}.
+Therefore, $(\nu\times\mu)\circ\Psi^{-1}$ must be ergodic, and since $\Psi$ is a topological conjugacy, we deduce that the measure $\nu\times\mu$ is ergodic as well.